TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 master.geometry(winsize)
 ```
-It then calls a function "display" from the class "Layout", which can be found in the file "BotMidWindow", and loops this till the program is stopped.
+It then calls a function "display" from the class "Layout" after 100 miliseconds and loops this till the main window is closed.
 This function activates everything within BotMidWindow and MainMidWindow.
+With the function .after, a function is called after a certain amount of miliseconds.

 ```
-Lay = bw.Layout(result, master) #Lay becomes an object of the class "Layout" from the document "BotMidWindow.py"
+Lay = bw.Layout(result, master) #Lay becomes an object of the class "Layout" from the document "BotMidWindow.py" master.after(100, Lay.display) #Call the function "display" from class "Layout" after 100 miliseconds master.mainloop() #Loop forever
 ```

 * MainMidWindow

 MainMidWindow contains the software for the top part of the window.
 The top part of the screen is used to display the most important information and the most urgent messages.
 It displays the current speed, the cooling fluid temperature, the time that has passed, how much battery energy is left and the gas/brake paddle positions.
 A timer is displayed so the driver knows how much time has passed since the race started.
 This combined with the battery energy level and the temperature level will tell if the driver is asking too much from the car or not.

+In "def __init__" all the variables are defined and the buttons, labels and boxes are created.
 To place objects in the window, a canvas has to be made and placed in the window.
 This is done using the code below.
 The canvas function has a lot of different parameters.
 The first field is the window the canvas is created in, then the size, border and background are defined.
 ```
 self.MainMidWindow = Canvas(self.window, width= 840, height=420, borderwidth = 0.0, highlightthickness=0, bg='black' )